 Unbothered and unnoticed, they feel less threatened and carry on with their regular foraging/hunting lifestyles.
 Some of the likeliest members of the Rocky Mountain National Park’s wildlife to spot and photograph from a distance include the following:

 Elk is one of the sought-after animals in Rocky Mountain National Park.
 The graceful antlered mammals roam the entire area.
 In the summer, elk tend to move to higher elevation.
-Alpine tundra along Trail Ridge Road become their primary feeding location.
+Alpine tundra along Trail Ridge Road becomes their primary feeding location.

-Your chances of spotting and photographing large herds of these members of the Rocky Mountain’s wildlife at lower elevation increase in the fall, winter, and spring.
+Your chances of spotting and photographing large gangs of these members of the Rocky Mountain’s wildlife at lower elevation increase in the fall, winter, and spring.
 As food sources deplete in the alpine region, the wild animals congregate near meadows and valleys at the feet of the mountains.

 Like elk, mule deer are common in Rocky Mountain.
 You can spot them anywhere in the park.
 In fact, you don’t need to drive deep into the forest or up the mountains to photograph the mule deer.

-Famous for their large ears, the wild animals often linger near the main roads and the Beaver Meadows Entrance, located on the east side of Rocky Mountain National Park.
+Famous for their large ears, the wild animals often linger near main roads and the Beaver Meadows Entrance, located on the east side of Rocky Mountain National Park.